How to Stop Rain From Coming Through Window Screen

 Replace Your Porch Ceiling:

-You should go to a home improvement store or lumber yard and get new tongue and groove boards.
+You should go to a home improvement store or lumber yard and get some new tongue and groove boards.
 The salespeople can help you pick out the right ones for your ceiling.

 It would be best if you could remove your old ceiling so that no water damage has been done to the underlying walls or framing that will have to be replaced as well – but if it’s just too big of a job, then try taping off the area of concern with plastic sheeting so that there is at least one layer between wet, exposed wood, plaster, etc.

 There are some simple and easy ways to keep the rain from coming through your window screens or doors.
 These methods don’t have to be expensive; just a little creativity goes a long way!
-I hope you have obtained all the relevant information about how to stop rain from coming through the window screen.
+I hope you have obtained all the relevant information about how to stop rain from coming through window screen.
 Ensure proper safety while performing these processes.
-Thank you, and have a nice day!
+Thank you and have a nice day!

 You may read also –